Little Dorrit

 The work is a film adaptation of Charles Dickens’ famous 1857 novel of the same name.
 Film director A.W.
 Sandberg truly made a name for himself through Nordisk Film with his large-scale film adaptations of Dickens’ works, including ‘Our Mutual Friend’, ‘David Copperfield’ and ‘Great Expectations’.
 The set designs for these films were created by Carlo Jacobsen.

-The film has Danish, reconstructed intertitles.
+The film has Danish, reconstructed intertitles and English subtitles.